-An introduction to classical thermodynamics and statistical descriptions of many-particle systems For the first five weeks of this course, students attend PHYS/ENGR 308 (taught in the same time slot) to receive an introduction to thermodynamics.
+An introduction to classical thermodynamics and statistical descriptions of many-particle systems For the first five weeks of this course, students attend ENGR 308 (taught in the same time slot) to receive an introduction to thermodynamics: definition of the fundamental state variables (temperature, pressure, energy, enthalpy, entropy) and formulation of the three laws of thermodynamics.
 Subsequent topics include diffusion and the random-walk problem, characterization of statistical ensembles and the meaning of equilibrium, partition functions, free energies, and entropy.
 The Maxwell-Boltzmann distribution for classical systems is contrasted with the Bose-Einstein and Fermi-Dirac distributions of quantum-mechanical systems.
 Three hours lecture per week.
 Prerequisite: Grades of "C" or better in PHYS 160, PHYS 206, MA 233 and MA 334.
-Spring semester, even-numbered years starting 2014.
+Spring semester, even-numbered years.